 The Girl Scout program offers incredible opportunities for girls to grow in their leadership skills, develop lifelong friendships, and earn awards.
 Girls discover who they are and what they value.
 They connect with others and take action to make the world a better place.

 Our Program Guide is packed with something for everyone.
 Each program is designed so that your girl can do the things she likes best - in a troop, on her own or with a friend.

-Your girl can visit the magical world of fairies, meet a ballerina, solve a mystery at camp, travel to Europe and even learn digital photography.
+Whether your girl wants to visit the magical world of fairies, meet a ballerina, solve a mystery at camp,

 Even before we moved to our new location in Warwick, RI, we started to create a vision for the lower level of the building that would provide state of the art program facilities for the girls in our council.